dehezhang2/Notes/3103/CS3103_Operating_System.md

 * Semaphore: (**An OS service which is possible to be interruptted, different with the swap-compare instruction**)

   * Fundamental principle: multiple processes can cooperate by means of simple signals such that a **process can be forced to stop at a specified place** until it has received a specific signal.
-  * Semaphore: an integer value used for signalling among processes.
+  * Semaphore: an integer value used for signalling among processes.(**shared as a global variable**)
-  * Three operations on a semaphore are all *atomic*:
+  * **Three operations**(but not the semaphore is atomic) on a semaphore are all *atomic*:
     * Initialize to a non-negative integer value
     * **semWait** decrements the semaphore value: to receive a signal
     * **semSignal** increments the semaphore value: to transmit a signal
   * The semaphore is i**nitialized to zero or a positive value.**
-  * When the value is positive, that value equals the number of processes that can issue a **wait** and immediately continue to execute. (maximum processes that can be executed simultaneously)
+  * When the value is positive, that value equals the number of processes that can issue a **wait** and **immediately continue** to execute. (maximum processes that can be executed simultaneously)
   * When the value is zero, the next process to issue a **wait** is blocked, and the semaphore value goes negative.
     * Each subsequent **wait** further decrements the value.
-    * The negative value equals the number of processes waiting to be unblocked.
+    * The negative value equals the number of processes waiting to be unblocked. (equals to the number of process in the waiting queue)
   * Each **signal** *unblocks* **one of** the waiting processes, if any.

 * Implementation